paul-hammant/tbd/content/youre-doing-it-wrong/index.md

 The developers cut a release branch because their release cadence is low, and they're hardening and certifying the release there.
 BUT in the days that lead up to the release, they are also doing general merges up to the release branch from the trunk.
-That is not right - it is like they cut the branch on the wrong day.
+That is not right - it seems like they cut the branch on the wrong day.
 Maybe the business people on the team are pushing too hard to make a date.

 Cherry-picking every commit since the branch-cut to the branch from the trunk is the same thing of course.

 ## Duration of 'short-lived' feature branches

-The short-lived feature branch should only last a day or two, and never diverge from the trunk enough so that a merge back is problematic.
-After the seal of approval from code reviewers and CI daemons it should be merged back into the trunk.
+The short-lived feature branch should only last a day or two and never diverge from the trunk enough so that a merge back is problematic.
+After the seal of approval from code reviewers and CI daemons, it should be merged back into the trunk.
 It should be deleted, as proof of convergence.
 The developer in question may then go ahead and make the next short-lived feature branch for the next story/task they're doing.

 ## Numbers of developers on 'short-lived' feature branches